aruna09/calculator-behavior/Division.md

 Then: Convert fraction to decimal and compute the result of the division

-Scenario: Division of multiple numbers
+Scenario: Division of more than one number

 Given: calculator is ON

-When: User enters multiple division operators and operands
+When: User enters more than two division operators and operands

-Then: Compute result from right to left and display the final result only.
+Then: Compute result from right to left and display the final result